biowpn/bioweapon/_posts/2023-11-03-topological-sort.md

 ## Intro

-[Topological sorting](https://en.wikipedia.org/wiki/Topological_sorting) comes up often in graph-based applications.
-For example, task schedulers, dependency resolvers, and node-based computation engines.
+[Topological sorting](https://en.wikipedia.org/wiki/Topological_sorting) comes up often applications such as task schedulers, dependency resolvers, and node-based computation engines.
 Let's try to design and implement generic topological sorting in C++.

 ## Can we reuse `std::sort`?